elenaajayi/mess3-belief-geometry/README.md

 # Non-Ergodic Mess3: Belief State Geometry

 This a repository that is for a Work test.
-Trains a small transformer on a non-ergodic mixture of three Mess3 components (alpha = 0.4, 0.7, 0.9) and probes the residual stream for belief state geometry.
+I train a small transformer on a non-ergodic mixture of three Mess3 components (alpha = 0.4, 0.7, 0.9) and probe the residual stream for see how their belief state geometry holdsy.

 ## What's here